felicity-borg/AI-PredictiveMaintenance/docs/README.md

 ### Can feature engineering be done using Azure Stream Analytics (ASA)?

  ASA may be a viable option in some relatively simple scenarios.
-It wasn't used in this soloution for several reasons:
+It wasn't used in this solution for several reasons:

  * This use case was partially carried out to explore Databricks and Spark's capabilities as well as using Databricks alongside a DSVM.
  * inability to write unit tests for ASA queries